-You can certainly build your own outdoor kitchen with the cheapest materials possible.
+You can certainly build an outdoor kitchen with the cheapest materials possible.
 Unfortunately, it will likely begin degrading in as little as one season.

 With the amount of time and effort you are putting into this… The last thing you want is to have your outdoor kitchen fall apart in a year or two!